frostwire/frostwire/telluride/README.md

                         queries and return meta data as JSON.
 There's only one endpoint at the root path.
 Possible parameters are url=<video_page_url> and shutdown=1 to shutdown the
                         server.
-The shutdown parameter will only be considered when the request comes from localhost --port PORT, -p PORT  HTTP port when running on server mode.
+The server will only answer to requests from localhost
+                        when the request comes from localhost --port PORT, -p PORT  HTTP port when running on server mode.
 Default port number is 47999.
 This parameter is only taken into